JuliaPhysics/Measurements.jl/README.md

 Introduction
 ------------

-This package defines a new data type, `Measurement`, that allows you to enter a quantity with its uncertainty and
+This module defines a new data type, `Measurement`, that allows you to enter a quantity with its uncertainty and
 [propagate errors](https://en.wikipedia.org/wiki/Propagation_of_uncertainty)
 when performing mathematical operations involving `Measurement` objects.